MrCoolPotato/Farkle/README.md

 # Farkle (CLI Edition)

 Welcome to **Farkle** – a fully-playable terminal implementation of the dice game.
-The project offers both a single-player mode (human vs. AI) and a peer-to-peer multiplayer mode with automatic lobby IDs and optional UPnP port-mapping for hassle-free Internet play.
+The project offers both a single-player mode (human vs. AI) and a local multiplayer mode with automatic lobby IDs.

 ---